kubernetes/sig-release/release-team/role-handbooks/patch-release-manager/README.md

-    * Historically (up through at least 1.6), patch release managers have occasionally granted exceptions to the "no new enhancements" rule for cherry-picks that are confined to plugins like cloudproviders (e.g. vSphere, Azure) and volumes (e.g. Portworx).
+    * Historically (up through at least 1.6), patch release managers have occasionally granted exceptions to the "no new enhancements" rule for cherry-picks that are confined to plugins like cloud providers (e.g. vSphere, Azure) and volumes (e.g. Portworx).

       However, we required that these exceptions be approved by the plugin